Unlocking Access: Popular Passwordless Authentication Methods

 Biometric authentication uses unique biological characteristics to verify identity.
 This method is increasingly common and integrated into many devices.

-- How it works: A user enrolls their biometric data, which is typically stored as a secure template (not the raw image/data) on the device itself.
+- How it works: A user enrolls their biometric data, which is typically stored as a secure template on the device itself.
 For authentication, the live biometric is compared against the stored template.

-- Key Benefits: High convenience, difficult to replicate (though not impossible).
+- Key Benefits: High convenience, difficult to replicate.

-- Considerations: Accuracy can vary, potential for spoofing in some implementations, privacy concerns regarding biometric data storage.
-More information on these systems can be found at Biometric Authentication Systems.
+- Considerations: Accuracy can vary, potential for spoofing, privacy concerns regarding biometric data storage.

-Magic links and One-Time Codes (OTPs) sent via email or SMS are often used as a form of passwordless login, especially for services where creating a full account with a password might be overkill or for password recovery.
+Magic links and One-Time Codes sent via email or SMS are often used as a form of passwordless login for services where creating a full account might require friction.

 - Magic Links: The user enters their email address.
 The service sends an email containing a unique, time-sensitive link.
 Clicking this link logs the user in.

-- Key Benefits: Relatively simple to implement, leverages existing communication channels (email, SMS).
+- Key Benefits: Relatively simple to implement, leverages existing communication channels.

 Learn About Implementation »